DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - 🔥**Standards**: specific mandates explicity stating expections of performance/conformance; more descriptive than policies, standards define :compulsary requirements for the homogenous use of hardware, software, technology, and security controls, uniformly implemented throughout the org.
 It could be internal or external.
     - A standard defines compulsory requirements for the homogenous use of hardware, software, technology, and security controls.
     - Standards are ❄️Mandatory
+    - A standard describes the specific use of technology, often applied to hardware and software.
+“All employees will receive an ACME Nexus-6 laptop with 8 GB of memory, a 3.3 GHZ quad core central processing unit (CPU), and 500-gigabyte disk” is an example of a hardware standard.
+“The laptops will run Windows 10 Enterprise, 64-bit version” is an example of a software (operating system) standard.
   - 🔥**Baseline**: ✏️defines a minimum level of security that every system throughout the organization must meet; baselines are usually ✏️system specific and refer to industry / government standards.
 It is often related to configuration.
     - A baseline is a more operationally focused form of a standard.
     - e.g. a baseline for  server builds would be a list of configuration areas that should be applied to every server that is built
-    - Baselines are ❄️Mandatory.
+    - Baselines are ❄️Mandatory and discretionary.
 All systems not complying with the baseline should be taken out of production until they can be brought up to the baseline.
     - A Group Policy Object (GPO) in a Windows network is sometimes used to comply with standards; configuration management solutions can also help you establish baselines and spot configurations that are not in alignment
   - 🔥**Guideline**: offers ❄️Recommendations and best practices on how standards and baselines and other security requirements should be implemented & serves as an operational guide for security professionals and users
     - Guidelines are flexible, and can be customized for unique systems or conditions; they state which security mechanism should be deployed instead of prescribing a specific product or control; they are not complusory; suggested practices and expectations of activity to best accomplish tasks and goals
     - **Framework** are a set of guidlines
-  - 🔥**Procedure** (AKA Standard Operating Procedure or SOP): detailed, ❄️step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution
+  - 🔥**Procedure** (AKA Standard Operating Procedure or SOP): detailed, ❄️step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution.
+Procedures are ❄️Mandatory
   - 🔥**Laws** Legal rules created by government entities e.g legislature.
 Must be followed or can result in civil or criminal penalties
   - 🔥**Regulations** rules created by governmental agencies.
 Must be followed or can result in civil or criminal penalties